 The gradual repayment of a debt in installments of principal and interest for a defined period of time.

-Payments or debts owed to a lender, which are also known as income streams or cash flow instruments.
+Payments or debts owed to a lender, are also known as income streams or cash flow instruments.

 Loans used to purchase business-related equipment, like servers, towers, fleet vehicles, and more